About the GRC

 What does gender relations mean?

-Gender relations refers to how men and women interact and communicate with members of the other sex and people of a different sexual orientation.
-The GRC promotes healthy gender relations by raising awareness, fostering dialogue and providing education on campus.
+Gender relations refers to how persons interact and communicate with one another.
+The GRC promotes healthy gender relationships by raising awareness, fostering dialogue and providing education on campus.

 What is moral formation?